Syllabus

 Please let me know ASAP if you do not have access to a personal computer!

-Assignments, activities, and exams
+Assignments, Activities, and Projects

 We’ll have a few types of assignments, activities, and projects for this course.
 In particular: